-3.4 Discrimination - Intentional discrimination against a person or group of people on the basis of race, color, religion, national origin, sex, age, disability, veteran status, or sexual orientation except where such distinction is allowed by law.
+3.4 Discrimination - Intentional discrimination against a person or group of people on the basis of age, race, color, disability, religion, national origin, veteran status, genetic information, or sex (including pregnancy) except where such distinction is allowed by law.
+Additionally, the UH System prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.